PiotrGrzybowski/diffusion/README.md

 During sampling, the progressive denoising steps will be displayed in a pop-up window.
 Final generated images will be written to: `logs/mnist/hydra/unet-epsilon-fixed_small-mse_epsilon_simple/samples`.
 Images are also available in the configured logger (e.g., TensorBoard).

 ## Core Components
-The implementation is organized around four key architectural decisions that you can mix and match:
+The implementation is organized around following key architectural decisions that you can mix and match:

 #### 1. Mean Strategy
 Choose the mean strategy by setting `diffusion/mean_strategy={option}`: